 The islands of the Aegean.
 The most well-known for being affected by the winds are The Cyclades islands.
-Mykonos may be nicknamed the island of the winds, nearby Andros and Tinos probably experience the Meltemi the most.
+Mykonos may be nicknamed the island of the winds, but nearby Andros and Tinos probably experience the Meltemi the most.
 The effects of the Meltemi do not only run through the Cyclades.
-The eastern side of mainland Greece, the Sporades, islands of Northeastern Aegean, the Dodecanese Islands, and even Crete are exposed to them.
+The eastern side of mainland Greece, the Sporades, islands of the Northeastern Aegean, the Dodecanese Islands, and even Crete are exposed to them.

 Can you avoid the Meltemi Winds?